WASdev/ci.docker.websphere-traditional/README.md

 The files in this directory are used to build the `ibmcom/websphere-traditional` images on [Docker Hub](https://hub.docker.com/r/ibmcom/websphere-traditional/).
 These images contain the ILAN licensed IBM WebSphere Application Server traditional.
 If you wish to build these yourself just follow [these instructions](docker-build/README.md), otherwise please see below on how to extend our pre-built image with your application and configuration!

+**Note:** Have you considered trying out WebSphere Liberty?
+It's based on the Open Source project `Open Liberty`, fully supports Java EE8 and MicroProfile 2.0, and it's much lighter, faster and easier to configure than WAS traditional.
+You can try it today for free from [Docker Hub](https://hub.docker.com/_/websphere-liberty/).
+If you have entitlement for WAS traditional you already have entitlement for Liberty included.
+Find out more about how to use this in Kubernetes [here](https://www.ibm.com/blogs/bluemix/2018/10/certified-kubernetes-deployments-for-websphere-liberty/).

 ## Building an application image

 The Docker Hub image contains a tradittional WebSphere Application Server v9 instance with no applications or configuration applied to it.